nautobot/pynautobot/docs/user/basic/api.md

 !!!
 Note
     Attributes are not checked against the Nautobot API, so misspelled or non-existent Models will not raise an Exception until a CRUD operation is attempted on the returned object.

-    For example, calling `nautobot.dcim.device` (missing the trailing **s**) will return an `~pynautobot.core.endpoint.Endpoint`{.interpreted-text role="py:class"} object.
+    For example, calling `nautobot.dcim.device` (missing the trailing **s**) will return an [`Endpoint`][pynautobot.core.endpoint.Endpoint] object.
 However, the URL assigned to the Endpoint will not be a valid Nautobot API endpoint, and performing any CRUD operations against that URL will result in an Exception being raised.